-Failure of 2024B-2 Liquidity Facility Provider to Purchase 2024 Series B-2 Bonds.
-Under the terms and provisions of the Remarketing Agreement and the Initial 2024B-2 Liquidity Facility, the purchase price of 2024 Series B-2 Bonds in an amount equal to the principal amount thereof and accrued interest, if any, thereon will be payable from moneys furnished in connection with the remarketing of the 2024 Series B-2 Bonds or from the 2024B-2 Liquidity Facility Provider.
-The Authority is not responsible for any failure by the 2024B-2 Liquidity Facility Provider to purchase 2024 Series B-2 Bonds tendered at the option of the Owner or subject to mandatory tender for purchase a 2024 Series B-2 Bond tendered at the option of the Owner or subject to mandatory tender for purchase as described above and in accordance with the 2024B Series Indenture does not constitute an Event of Default under the Indenture.
+Failure of 2024A-2 Liquidity Facility Provider to Purchase 2024 Series A-2 Bonds.
+Under the terms and provisions of the Remarketing Agreement and the Initial 2024A-2 Liquidity Facility, the purchase price of 2024 Series A-2 Bonds in an amount equal to the principal amount thereof and accrued interest, if any, thereon will be payable from moneys furnished in connection with the remarketing of the 2024 Series A-2 Bonds or from the 2024A-2 Liquidity Facility Provider.
+The Authority is not responsible for any failure by the 2024A-2 Liquidity Facility Provider to purchase 2024 Series A-2 Bonds tendered at the option of the Owner or subject to mandatory tender for purchase pursuant to the 2024A Series Indenture.
+Failure to purchase as described above and in accordance with the 2024A Series Indenture does not constitute an Event of Default under the Indenture.

-The obligation of the 2024B-2 Liquidity Facility Provider to purchase the 2024 Series B-2 Bonds tendered for purchase under the Initial 2024B-2 Liquidity Facility may be suspended or terminated immediately without notice to the owners of such 2024 Series B-2 Bonds upon the occurrence of certain events of default under the Initial 2024B-2 Liquidity Facility.
-See Appendix C- "SUMMARY OF CERTAIN PROVISIONS OF THE INITIAL 2024B-2 LIQUIDITY FACILITY-Events of Default Permitting Immediate Suspension or Termination."
-NEITHER THE AUTHORITY NOR THE REMARKETING AGENT IS OBLIGATED TO PURCHASE 2024 SERIES B-2 BONDS TENDERED BY THE OWNERS OF SUCH 2024 SERIES B-2 BONDS OR SUBJECT TO MANDATORY PURCHASE IF REMARKETING PROCEEDS AND PAYMENTS UNDER THE INITIAL 2024B-2 LIQUIDITY FACILITY ARE INSUFFICIENT TO PAY THE PURCHASE PRICE OF SUCH 2024 SERIES B-2 BONDS.
+The obligation of the 2024A-2 Liquidity Facility Provider to purchase the 2024 Series A-2 Bonds tendered for purchase under the Initial 2024A-2 Liquidity Facility may be suspended or terminated immediately without notice to the owners of such 2024 Series A-2 Bonds upon the occurrence of certain Events of Default under the Initial 2024A-2 Liquidity Facility.
+See Appendix C-"SUMMARY OF CERTAIN PROVISIONS OF THE INITIAL 2024A-2 LIQUIDITY FACILITY-EVENTS OF DEFAULT-Events of Default Resulting in Immediate Termination" and "-Events of Default Resulting in Immediate Suspension."
+NEITHER THE AUTHORITY NOR THE REMARKETING AGENT IS OBLIGATED TO PURCHASE 2024 SERIES A-2 BONDS TENDERED BY THE OWNERS OF SUCH 2024 SERIES A-2 BONDS OR SUBJECT TO MANDATORY PURCHASE IF REMARKETING PROCEEDS AND PAYMENTS UNDER THE INITIAL 2024A-2 LIQUIDITY FACILITY ARE INSUFFICIENT TO PAY THE PURCHASE PRICE OF SUCH 2024 SERIES A-2.